RSE-at-SU/RSE-at-SU/README.md

    <br>
 </blockquote>

-<a href="https://carpentries.org/">**The Carpentries**</a> (Software / Data / Library Carpentry) is a non-profit organization dedicated to the development and dissemination of coding-related lessons for researchers (with workshops run by certified Instructors); **RSE@SU staff are able to provide Carpentries workshops to Stellenbosch University staff and students**, and can provide extended workshops to promote use of the university's High Performance Computing (HPC) facilities.
+<a href="https://carpentries.org/">**The Carpentries**</a> (Software / Data / Library Carpentry) is a non-profit organization dedicated to the development and dissemination of coding-related lessons for researchers (with workshops run by certified Instructors); **RSE@SUN staff are able to provide Carpentries workshops to Stellenbosch University staff and students**, and can provide extended workshops to promote use of the university's High Performance Computing (HPC) facilities.
 <br>
 <br>